 Good Friday morning everyone and TGIF!

-For today, mostly to partly sunny skies with highs in the upper 70s near 80 on the coast, low to mid 80s inland.
-Your VIPIR 7 Day Forecast will feature another beauty for tomorrow, followed up by a chance for a scattered shower on Sunday.
+For today, mostly to partly cloudy skies with warm highs in the upper 70s on the coast to mid 80s inland.
+Your 7 Day Forecast brings another very similar day to our Saturday forecast before storms move through on Sunday.